NdivhoNemz/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. Display contents list of current directory.
 2. Change working dircectory to user's home.
 3. Display current directory contents in a long format
+4. Display current directory contents, including hidden files (starting with .).
+Use the long format.